Jonathan Rodríguez (footballer, born 1993): Santos Laguna

 On 10 June 2016, he signed for Mexican club Santos Laguna on a permanent deal.
 Rodríguez made his competitive debut for the club on 18 July 2016, playing the entirety of a 1-1 draw with Tigres.
 He scored his first goal for the club a week and a half later, converting a penalty in the 19th minute of a 1-1 draw with FC Juárez in the Copa MX.
 The 2017–18 season was Rodríguez's most prolific with the club, as he scored 16 goals across all competitions.

 Cruz Azul

 On 19 December 2018, Rodríguez completed a permanent move to Cruz Azul.

 Al-Nassr

 On 11 January 2022, Rodríguez joined Saudi Arabia club Al-Nassr.

 América

 On 20 June 2022, Rodríguez returned to Mexico and joined Club América on a permanent transfer.

 Portland Timbers

 On 20 March 2024, Rodríguez signed with Major League Soccer side Portland Timbers on a deal keeping him at the club until at least 2026.
+On 10 February 2026, Rodríguez was waived by Portland.